JoeyStanley/real/_posts/2019-04-21-simulating_chutes_and_ladders.md

 ## # … with 2,990 more rows
 ```

-And now I'll plot their distributions all overlayed on top of each other.
+And now I'll plot their distributions all overlaid on top of each other.

 ```r
 ggplot(modified_games, aes(turns, color = modification)) +